Patrick Mortensen: AGF

 On 12 January 2019, Mortensen moved from Sarpsborg to AGF on a four-year contract.
 He scored his first goal for the club on 15 February in a 2–0 away win over SønderjyskE.
 He scored nine goals in his first 12 appearances for AGF, as the team reached play-offs for European football.

 Mortensen experienced as strong second season in Aarhus, especially in the second half of the season, as AGF finished third in the league table.
 Part of the success was thanks to Mortensen's sharpness in front of goal, as he finished runner-up in the top goalscorer title of the Superliga, one goal behind Ronnie Schwartz.
 He made 39 league appearances in which he scored 18 goals.
 He was subsequently voted AGF Player of the Year for 2019–20.

 Mortensen scored eight goals before the winter break of the 2020–21 Danish Superliga, along with two goals in two appearances in the Europa League, as AGF were knocked out in the second qualifying round to Slovenian club NŠ Mura.

+On 21 October 2024, Mortensen broke the record for most penalty kick goals in the Danish Superliga with 22 goals, in a 1-0 win against Brøndby.